 Noodling and lessons first thing.
 Lisa then headed over to meet Jenny the dog and fruit lady who immediately looked Pippin over and pronounced that the Cone of Shame could be removed.
 Pippin didn't say thank you, but he ran around with an extra spring in his step.

 Lisa dropped me off to catch the bus to town in hopes of finding some brackets for the solar panels.
 Long trip involving many stops and re-directing to other shops.
 Finally found "the place" everyone was talking about.
 They had a huge selection of aluminum extrusions and were happy to cut to specification.
 Surprised and relieved to even find customer service with smile.

-Nina took Sea Pearl to Secret Harbor then walked to Prickly Bay to say goodbye to Cape who is leaving for Tobago.
+Emma took Sea Pearl to Secret Harbor then walked to Prickly Bay to say goodbye to Cape who is leaving for Tobago.
 That's a good hour's trip on her own.
 She's no longer a child, at least in many ways.
 It won't be long now, and the trips will get longer and longer.

 I puttered over to the bridge work site, hopefully for the last time.
 I dismantled the hard top frame and returned the lumber I had borrowed from Roger, throwing in some extra pieces that were no longer needed.
-Nana is changing too; she cooked up a nice meatloaf dinner and then insisted on washing dishes to boot.
+Anna is changing too; she cooked up a nice meatloaf dinner and then insisted on washing dishes to boot.
 Not sure what's got into that girl, but whatever it is, I guess it is good.